attestantio/vouch/docs/configuration.md

 # Overridden by beacon-node-addresses if present.
 beacon-node-address: 'localhost:4000'

-# beacon-node-addresseses is the list of address of the beacon nodes.
+# beacon-node-addresses is the list of address of the beacon nodes.
 Can be lighthouse, nimbus, prysm or teku.
 # If multiple addresses are supplied here it makes Vouch resilient in the situation where a beacon
 # node goes offline entirely.
 If this occurs to the currently used node then the next in the list will
 # be used.
 If a beacon node comes back online it is added to the end of the list of potential nodes to